salsa-rs/salsa/book/src/tutorial/ir.md

 You can read the value of the field with `source.text(&db)`, and you can set the value of the field with `source.set_text(&mut db, "print 11 * 2".to_string())`.

+### The `return_ref` annotation

+You may have noticed that the `text` field of `SourceProgram` is annotated with `#[return_ref]`.
+Ordinarily, the getter for a field clones the value of the field before returning it to you.
+But when the field is annotated with `return_ref`, the getter instead returns an `&`-reference to the fields content in the database.
+In other words, calling `source_program.text(db)` will return an `&String` with the lifetime of the database `db`.
+This is useful as a performance optimization.

 ### Database revisions

 Whenever a function takes an `&mut` reference to the database,